pgexperts/handyrep/docs/setup.rst

     Password for replication user

 admin_password
-    API password for HandyRep administration rights in the REST interface.
+    API password for HandyRep administration rights in the REST interface, if using "simple" authentication.

 read_password
-    API password for HandyRep read-only rights.
+    API password for HandyRep read-only rights, if using "simple" authentication.

 Section failover